 Malawi Gold, which is one of the world’s most well-known landraces, is very stable.
 There are actually several phenotypes of this landrace, but the differences are largely superficial.
 However, some are defined as ‘woody’ (taller and more ‘stretched’ in appearance) and others are ‘fruity’ (shorter and bushier).

 The variety is a pure sativa, with slim, bright green leaves, and long colas that are heavily coated with trichomes.
-The flowering period is also high, at around 17 to 18 weeks.
+The flowering period is long, at around 17 to 18 weeks.

 This local cannabis is valued across the world for its clear, cerebral high and its sweet, floral flavour.